raspberrypilearning/pacman-terminal/en/step_4.md

 **Note:**

-This directory is your *home* directory it is where you can save all your files.
+This directory is your `home` directory.
+It is where you can save all your files.

-If you are using a different username to `pi` your *home* directory will have a different directory but it will always have the shortcut `~` as you can see at the start of the shell prompt.
+If you are using a different username to `pi`, your `home` directory will have a different directory, but it will always have the shortcut `~`, as you can see at the start of the shell prompt.

 ![shell prompt with ~ highlighted](images/hometilda.png)